kdoore/1335GitBook/vertex-pattern-centered-at-origin.md

 ```

 ###Processing Coordinate System:
-Since the processing coordinate system has the x-axis increase to the right, but the y-axis increases in the downward direction, we need to be careful with the sign of each vertex point.
-All vertex points in the upper-left quadrant will have negative values for both x and y.
-All points in the upper right will have positive x, negative y values.
-All points in the lower right will have positive x and y values.
-All points in the lower left will have negative x, positive y values.
+The processing coordinate system has the x-axis increase to the right, but the y-axis increases in the downward direction, this is not the same as the cartesian coordinate system that we are familiar with.
+Therefore , we need to be careful with the sign (+, - ) of each vertex point.
+Follow the guidelines below.

+  -  upper-left quadrant:  _negative x , negative y_
+  -  upper-right quadrant: _positive x, negative y_
+  -  lower-right quadrant:  _positive x, positive y _
+  -  lower-left quadrant:  _negative x, positive y _